piecepackr/piecepackr/README.rst

 I have some images I want to use as suit/rank/directional mark symbols, how can I use them with this program?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+There are a couple of approaches one can take:

-You'll need to take them and put them into a font.  `FontForge <https://fontforge.github.io/en-US/>`_ is a popular open-source program suitable for this task.  `fontcustom <https://github.com/FontCustom/fontcustom>`_ is a popular command-line wrapper around FontForge.
+1. Take them and put them into a font.  `FontForge <https://fontforge.github.io/en-US/>`_ is a popular open-source program suitable for this task.  `fontcustom <https://github.com/FontCustom/fontcustom>`_ is a popular command-line wrapper around FontForge.
 You may need to convert your images from one format to another format first.
 To guarantee dispatch by ``fontconfig`` you might want to put the symbols in a part of the "Private Use Area" of Unicode not used by any other fonts on your system.
 If you do that you won't need to specify your font otherwise you'll need to configure the ``suit_symbols_font``, ``rank_symbols_font``, and/or ``dm_font`` options.
+2. Write a custom grob function to insert the desired symbols using such ``grid``'s ``rasterGrob`` or ``grImport2``'s ``pictureGrob``.

 Why does the package sometimes use a different font then the one I instructed it to use for a particular symbol?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~